Tellusant/docs/articles-posts/economic-sentiment-zaf.md

 - Affluent countries (with Switzerland as the highest scoring country)
 - Emerging countries (with Myanmar as the lowest scoring country)
-- 𝙶𝙲𝙲 𝚖𝚎𝚖𝚋𝚎𝚛𝚜 (chosen to show how neighboring countries can differ)
+- GCC members (chosen to show how neighboring countries can differ)

 ---